Skip to main content

 You decide for each asset field individually.
 This allows you to choose within a field group whether the entries from the leading asset or the integrated asset should be kept.
 To do this, click on the down arrow on the right side of the respective asset group to expand it.

-You can then select the individual asset fields you wish to keep.
+You can then select the individual asset slots that you want to keep.
+The white slots will be deleted or overwritten.
 It might look something like this:

 In the History of the asset, you can see how the individual asset fields have changed.